jyyulab/SJARACNe/README.md

 # SJARACNe
 SJARACNe is a scalable solution of ARACNe that dramatically improves the computational performance, especially on the memory usage to allow even researchers with modest computational power to generate networks from thousands of samples.
+The algorithm uses adaptive partitioning mutual information to calculate the correlation between all pairs of genes to reconstruct the regulatory network.

 ## Download